markschl/uvsnake/test/R_example/example.md

 </div>

+The plot of mixed vs. detected frequencies shows a clear relationship.
-The *mock2* community is more uneven, concentrations decrease faster than in mock1, which is also the reason that less OTUs were found in that community.
+The *mock2* community is more uneven, concentrations decrease faster than in mock1, resulting in rare sequence variants (zOTUs) not being found at the given sequencing depth.

 ``` r
 ggplot(mock_data, aes(rel_conc, reads)) +